Time left till the next validation

-Users creating meaningless flips or spam or flips with inappropriate content are to be punished.
+Users creating meaningless flips or spam or flips with inappropriate content or flips irrelevant to the keywords are to be punished.

 Flips are distributed randomly, but with two important exceptions: First, identities are not allowed to solve flips created by themselves; and second, identities are not allowed to solve flips created by related identities.
 Related identities are identified by the similarity of their genome codes; see below for more information.